Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Defining Custom Shortcuts

-If you assign an action to a key combination that is already being used by MS-Access (for example, CTRL+C is the key combination for Copy), the action you assign this key combination replaces the Access key assignment.
+Note: If you assign an action to a key combination that is already used by a built-in Access shortcut (such as CTRL+C for Copy), your custom action will override the default behavior.

 A list of key combinations that you can use in your Autokeys Macro is given below.